Studying ballistic aggregation phenomena through efficient Time Stepping approaches: A new time-stepping method

 where $\bar \XX^{n,q}$ indicates the equilibrium configuration obtained as a result of the previous minimization problem with $S^{n,q-1}$ the set of interacting pairs.
 The coefficient $\lambda$ is constant satisfying positivity $\lambda \geq 0$.

 \paragraph{{Stopping conditions}} The method needs also a condition to stop the iterations.
 We choose two different conditions {imposed simultaneously}.
-The first one is based on a measure of the steadiness of the iterative scheme.
-This reads

-which states the fact that each sphere does not move more than a given threshold during one iteration.
+The first one is based on a measure of the steadiness of the iterative scheme. {This reads } which states the fact that each sphere does not move more than a given threshold during one iteration.
 Let observe that this condition may be generalized asking that particles do not move more than a given threshold for more than one iteration of the optimization scheme.
-However, in practice, we noticed that the condition \eqref{eq:convCriterion_stst} is sufficient to get reliable results.
-The second condition is about the accuracy with which the conditions on the constraints are fulfilled
+However, in practice, we noticed that the condition \eqref{eq:convCriterion_stst} is sufficient to get reliable results. {The second condition is about the accuracy with which the conditions on the constraints are fulfilled